vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/10_phalodaya-paddhatiH.md

 <details><summary>English</summary>

 [[334]]
-47. A great bridge over the milky ocean of the prac- tices of Prapannas has been built by bringing together the the poundings of the mountains of Vedanta, Smriti, and such important teachings of great sages and the Pancharatra.
-Those that wish to reach quick the extremity of the ocean of Samsara by this route, being released by the store of ante- cedent and subsequent (Purvottara) sinful Karmas, they are considered to be completely freed.
+47. A great bridge over the milky ocean of the practices of Prapannas has been built by bringing together the the poundings of the mountains of Vedanta, Smriti, and such important teachings of great sages and the Pancharatra.
+Those that wish to reach quick the extremity of the ocean of Samsara by this route, being released by the store of antecedent and subsequent (Purvottara) sinful Karmas, they are considered to be completely freed.

 </details>